streamnative/function-mesh-website/docs/scaling.md

   # Other function configs
 ```

-- [1] `replicas`: it should be >= a minimal value(default 2) to make VPA can update the pod and ensure that at least (minimalValue - 1) pod is alive during resource updating, you can change the minimal value in `pod.vpa.updatePolicy.minReplicas`.
+- [1] `replicas`: it should be equal to or greater than the value of the `minReplicas`.
+By default, it is set to 2.
+Therefore, VPA can update resources for the Pods and ensure that at least there are live Pods during the update process.
+You can modify the minimal value by setting the `pod.vpa.updatePolicy.minReplicas` option.
+- [2] `updateMode`: define the behavior of the VPA Updater.
+    - `Auto` or `Recreate`: the VPA Updater recreates Pods when the resource recommendation is changed.
-- [2] `updateMode`: the update mode defines the behaviour of the VPA Updater, for `Auto` and `Recreate` it will recreate pod when resource recommendation is changed, for `Initial` it will only assigns resources on pod creation, for `Off`, it will do nothing to pod but just save the recommendation resources in VPA object
+    - `Initial`, the VPA Updater only assigns resources on Pod creation.
+    - `Off`: the VPA Updater does nothing to Pods but just saves the recommended resources in the VPA object.
-- [3] user can specify different resource policy for different containers, `*` means for all containers,
+- [3] `containerName`: specify different resource policies for different containers.
+The asterisk symbol (`*`) means that you can specify resource policies for all containers.
-- [4] the min recommended resources
+- [4] `minAllowed`: the minimum value of recommended resources.
-- [5] the max recommended resources
+- [5] `minAllowed`: the maximum value of recommended resources

-##### Enable VPA on requests resources only
+##### Enable VPA based on resource requests

-Below is an example to update pod request resources.
+Requests define the minimum amount of resources that containers need.
+This example shows how to update Pods based on resource requests.

 ```yaml
 apiVersion: compute.functionmesh.io/v1alpha1